Thermal efficiency: Engine cycle efficiency

 The Carnot cycle is reversible and thus represents the upper limit on efficiency of an engine cycle.
-Practical engine cycles are irreversible and thus have inherently lower efficiency than the Carnot efficiency when operated between the same temperatures $T_{\rm H}$ and $T_{\rm C}$.
+Practical engine cycles have inherently lower efficiency than the Carnot efficiency when operated between the same temperatures $T_{\rm H}$ and $T_{\rm C}$.
 One of the factors determining efficiency is how heat is added to the working fluid in the cycle, and how it is removed.
 The Carnot cycle achieves maximum efficiency because all the heat is added to the working fluid at the maximum temperature $T_{\rm H}$, and removed at the minimum temperature $T_{\rm C}$.
 In contrast, in an internal combustion engine, the temperature of the fuel-air mixture in the cylinder is nowhere near its peak temperature as the fuel starts to burn, and only reaches the peak temperature as all the fuel is consumed, so the average temperature at which heat is added is lower, reducing efficiency.

 An important parameter in the efficiency of combustion engines is the specific heat ratio of the air-fuel mixture, γ.
 This varies somewhat with the fuel, but is generally close to the air value of 1.4.
 This standard value is usually used in the engine cycle equations below, and when this approximation is made the cycle is called an air-standard cycle.